Sairakshith99/Drive-Focus/README.md

 2. Facial recognition: The system detects the driver's face and tracks their facial expressions, specifically eye and mouth movements to assess their level of attentiveness.

-3. Audio alerts: The system alerts the driver by sounding a warning alarm when they show signs of drowsiness or fatigue.
+3. Sound alerts: The system alerts the driver by sounding a warning alarm when they show signs of drowsiness or fatigue.

-4. Compatibility with existing technology: The system is compatible with existing in-car technology such as infotainment systems and navigation systems to provide a seamless user experience.

-5. Privacy and security: The system is designed to protect the driver's privacy and data security by minimizing data collection and ensuring secure storage and transmission of data.

-6. Customizability: The system is customizable to meet the needs of different drivers and vehicle types, with adjustable sensitivity levels and alert preferences.
+4. Customizability: The system is customizable to meet the needs of different drivers and vehicle types, with adjustable sensitivity levels and alert preferences.

 # Requirements